nansencenter/nextsim-support-case/README.md

 Make a directory on `$USERWORK` to run the model and copy `slurm_experiment_apptainer/inputs` into it.

 Edit `inputs/slurm.sh` to replace `XXX` with suitable values.
+Edit `inputs/nextsim.cfg` to change model settings.
+For example change `mesh.filename` to use a different mesh.
+If the resolution increases you will need to reduce `simul.timestep`.

+Make some directories for the executable and the log outputs.
 ```
 mkdir bin logs
 ```